cmkumar87/Context-Net/README.md

 # Context-Net
-This is a work-in-progress repository for a deep learning based moderator agent for critical discourse in discussion forums.
+This repository houses model and code for a recurrent neural network (LSTM + attention) based moderator agent for critical discourse in discussion forums.
 Currently the models are limited to student discussion data from Massive Open Online Courses.

 A pre-print version of this work is available on arXiv: https://arxiv.org/pdf/1905.10851.pdf Please cite as follows if you find it useful: